lina2761991/The-Pragmmatic-Programmer/README.md

 make the sure tests would catch the bugs if they happened for real

 # note :
-## not a software engineer neither a software deveeloper but u r a problem solver
+## not a software engineer neither a software developer but u r a problem solver